phaethon/kamene/README.md

 # kamene (formerly known as "scapy for python3" or scapy3k)

+## Important announcement

+To clearly separate from original scapy project and decrease ambiguity in naming, we are undergoing renaming.
+This will include:
+* renaming of the github repo (done)
+* using new package name on PyPI (at present only non functional package as a placeholder is published, do not use it yet)
+* new python module name (renaming currently in development)
+* documentation to be updated (not done yet, including this Readme)

 N.B.!
-Repository name was recently changed from scapy to kamene.
-Also, the module name will be changed to kamene and new releases on PyPI will, also, have package name kamene.
-Documentation (including this Readme) is not fully updated yet.
 If you use current code from Github you need to use `from scapy3k.all import *` (instead of `from scapy.all import *`).
+This is temporary from the next release you will need to use `from kamene.all import *`.

 More news to follow on the coming new features once naming transition is finalized.

+## General

 [Follow @scapy3k](https://twitter.com/scapy3k) and/or see [scapy3k news and examples](https://phaethon.github.io/scapy) for recent news.
 [Original scapy documentation updated for scapy3k](http://phaethon.github.io/scapy/api/index.html)

-This is a fork of scapy (http://www.secdev.org) to make it compatible with python3.
-Fork based on scapy v2.3.1 All tests from regression (758 tests), ipsec, and both other test suites pass.
+This is a fork of scapy (http://www.secdev.org) originally developed to implement python3 compatibility.
+It has been used in production on python3 since 2015.

+All tests from regression (758 tests), ipsec, and both other test suites pass.
 Also, I tested full tutorial series [Building Network Tools with Scapy by @thepacketgeek](http://thepacketgeek.com/series/building-network-tools-with-scapy/) using scapy-python3.
 Please, submit all issues https://github.com/phaethon/scapy preferrably with .pcap files for tests.
 Bugs for individual layers are usually easy to fix.